 Nigella made this recipe after years of searching for a recipe she had in St. Petersburg in a restaurant - finally - long trials after a no success - she finally hit a little Pub in New York that is called Little Georgia... there was the dish - there was the Hachapuri...
 The chef was kind enough to instruct her in her own kitchen how to make it...

-So how could i resist i simply had to make it.
-Next time i will roll out the dough ticker and make individual hachapuri and pat them down and make them extra yummy
+So how could I resist I simply had to make it.
+Next time I will roll out the dough thicker and make individual khachapuri and pat them down and make them extra yummy

 from: Nigella Lawson's Feast